BY DANIEL GLUSKOTER

 While an additional four albums over the next 20 years have doubled that total, the 47 year-old has been much more concerned with being around to watch her young son, now seven, grow up than performing live.
 Providing less drama, or tragedy, than contemporary countrywomen Adele or Amy Winehouse, her maturity shows thru both her music and level of confidence on stage.

 Touring in support of Still on My Mind, written mostly with her brother Rollo Armstrong, it’s her first album in six years and was just released in March.
-At The Masonic, Dido’s 95 minute set provided a balanced overview of her catalog with a 20 song arrangement which she delivered flawlessly along with her four piece band.
+At The Masonic, Dido’s 95 minute set provided a balanced overview of her catalog with a 20 song arrangement which she delivered flawlessly along with her five piece band.

 The North American portion of Dido’s world tour concludes this weekend with a trio of shows in Portland, Vancouver and Seattle.